 This section provides an overview of waterways in Stockton, including groundwater conditions.
-Consistent with State law (AB 162), this section provides a description of rivers, creeks, streams, flood corridors, riparian habitat, and other lands that may accommodate floodwater for the purposes of groundwater recharge and stormwater management that exist in Stockton (see Figure 10-3).
+Flooding issues are addressed in Chapter 10: Hazards and Safety.
+There are three ways of looking at the waterways in Stockton.
+There is the Delta; natural rivers and creeks; and manmade canals, channels, sloughs and ditches.
+Consistent with State law (AB 162), The following chapterthis section provides a description of rivers, creeks, these various types of waterwaysstreams, flood corridors, riparian habitat, and other lands that may accommodate floodwater for the purposes of groundwater recharge and stormwater management that exist in Stockton (see Figure 10-3).
 Flooding issues are addressed more broadly in Chapter 11: Public Health and Safety.

-Programs offered by the department are discussed in detail in Chapter 7
+Programs offered by the department are discussed in detail in Chapter 7.